 In addition to the league schedule, the team also competes against other colleges and universities across the country to complete a schedule of between 35-40 games each season.
 This schedule includes between four to six road trips.
 If the team qualifies, as they did for the 2016-17 season, they travel to and competes in the ACHA National Championship Tournament.

-A preseason camp and open tryouts occur during the first two weeks of school.
+A preseason camp and open tryouts take place at the beginning of the school year–tryouts are the week before the first week of fall semester.
+30 man roster.
+We will cut players.
+38 game schedule projected season.
 The team typically practices three times per week in the evenings, to avoid any class conflicts.